Advisers look to lure do-it-yourself investors

 Shifting focus from much-hyped rates of return to promises to keep investors on track and focused on their financial goals is the new mantra in wealth management - with advisers likened to the personal trainer that gets the client to the gym.

-Pointing to a 2012 study sponsored by the Investment Funds Institute of Canada, which represents the fund companies, Lorenz said advisers are key to boosting savings rates.
+Pointing to a 2012 study sponsored by the Investment Funds Institute of Canada, which represents the fund companies, Lorentz said advisers are key to boosting savings rates.

 The study showed households that use a financial adviser save at twice the rate of households that are passive investors and not using an adviser.

-“It’s less about the investment and more about creating the plan and creating the discipline and having people save more,” said Lorenz.
+“It’s less about the investment and more about creating the plan and creating the discipline and having people save more,” said Lorentz.

 Lee-Anne Davies, founder and president of Victoria, British Columbia-based Agenomics, said it is more important than ever for advisers to be aware of how they can complement the needs of do-it-yourself investors.